Many-body radiative decay in strongly interacting Rydberg ensembles

 For single-atom decay the initial drop of the coherence from its initial value $1/2$ is independent of the system geometry.
-The first collective contribution to decoherence emerges from the interaction of an atom with its neighbors, which involves the interaction strength $V$ and the coordination number $2d$ and is thus not of dissipative nature.
+The first collective contribution in $|X^\mathrm{s}(t)|$ emerges from the interaction of an atom with its neighbors, which involves the interaction strength $V$ and the coordination number $2d$ and is thus not of dissipative nature.
 In contrast, for the case of collective decay, already the leading term is dependent on the coordination number.
 This shows that collective dissipation notably accelerates the decoherence process as compared to the single-atom case.
+We briefly discuss the effect of collective dissipation on other coherence observables and on quantum correlations in \cite{SM}.

 This effect should be even more dramatic in a continuous gas.
 Here, the initial rate of decoherence is proportional to the number of atoms, $N_\mathrm{int}$, with which a given reference atom interacts strongly enough so that the concomitant energy shift exceeds the single atom decay rate $\gamma$.
 For a homogeneous atomic gas with density $\varrho_0$ and Rydberg states that are interacting with a van-der-Waals potential \cite{saffman2010}, $V_\mathrm{vdW}(r)=C_6/r^6$, this number of atoms scales as $N_\mathrm{int}\sim\varrho_0 (|C_6|/\gamma)^{d/6}$ and thus the collective decoherence rate should scale as $\gamma_\mathrm{c}\sim \gamma \varrho_0 (C_6/\gamma)^{d/6}$.